Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Because you do it every night, right?

-Yeah, I do it every night.
+Yeah, I do every night.

 Amazing.

-And then back after Melbourne, Sydney, Perth, Brisbane.
+After Melbourne, Sydney, Perth, Brisbane.

 Beautiful.